g13ydson/json_api_query_parser/README.md

 $ gem install json_api_query_parser
 ```

+Or in the gemfile of the rails project

 ```ruby
 gem 'json_api_query_parser'
 ```

 ## Usage

-Require the gem 'JsonApiQueryParser' into your application and use the 'parseRequest' method to convert the request.url to an easy
+Require the gem 'json_api_query_parser' into your application and use the 'parseRequest' method to convert the request.url to an easy
 usable Hash.

 ```ruby